 Are China's exports actually growing or just stockpiling?

 The data suggests both.
-January-February exports surged 21.8%, but March growth collapsed to 2.5%.
-The April Caixin PMI export orders reading of 50.3 is the strongest in a year, but warehouse managers in Dongguan report widespread precautionary stockpiling driven by Hormuz Strait disruption fears.
+January-February exports surged, but March growth slowed according to AP's trade reporting.
+The April RatingDog PMI export-orders reading of 50.3 was positive, but supply-chain reporting also points to precautionary stockpiling.
 Disentangling genuine demand from inventory building is difficult in real time.

 What does the two-speed economy mean for companies sourcing from China?